Optimization of the baseline and the parent muon energy for a low energy neutrino factory: Introduction

 \section{Introduction}

 While the indications of neutrino oscillations first came from the solar and atmospheric neutrino data, the observations from terrestrial experiments have helped provide a firm footing to our knowledge of neutrino masses and mixing.
 The data from all the neutrino oscillation experiments have established that there are two independent mass squared differences $|\dm{31}| \approx 2.35 \times 10^{-3}$ eV$^2$ and $\dm{21} \approx 7.58 \times 10^{-5}$ eV$^2$, as well as two large mixing angles $\sin^2 \theta_{23} \approx 0.42$ and $\sin^2 \theta_{12} \approx 0.306$ \cite{latest-fit-lisi,latest-fit-schwetz}.
 The third mixing angle $\theta_{13}$ is small: at the $3\sigma$ level we have an upper bound $\sin^2 \theta_{13} < 0.044$(0.035) \cite{latest-fit-lisi}(\cite{latest-fit-schwetz}).
-Recent indications of a nonzero $\theta_{13}$ have been obtained at the T2K \cite{t2k-th13} and MINOS \cite{minos-th13} experiments, and now the global fits that incorporate these new data give a non-zero $\theta_{13}$ at $\sim 3\sigma$.
+Recent indications of a nonzero $\theta_{13}$ have been obtained at the T2K \cite{t2k-th13} and MINOS \cite{minos-th13}, and now the global fits that incorporate these new data give a non-zero $\theta_{13}$ at $\sim 3\sigma$.
 However, the precise value of the $\theta_{13}$ best fit point as well as the significance for $\theta_{13} > 0$ still depend on assumptions on the analysis of data from reactor experiments \cite{latest-fit-schwetz}.
+(The more recent results from Daya Bay \cite{dayabay-th13} and RENO \cite{reno-th13} experiments, which was announced while this paper was under review, claim more than $5\sigma$ discovery of a non-zero $\theta_{13}$.
+While our analysis has been done assuming that the value of $\theta_{13}$ is still unknown, the implication of such a large $\theta_{13}$ will be discussed towards the end of the paper.)

 The immediate goals for neutrino oscillation experiments are the measurements of (i) the mixing angle $\theta_{13}$, (ii) the CP violating phase $\delCP$, and (iii) the sign of $\dm{31}$, also known as the mass hierarchy.
 These three quantities, along with the precision measurements of the already known ones, are necessary in order to complete our knowledge of the neutrino mass spectrum.